rjchicago/swarmetheus/readme.md

 ## bonus-example

-To deploy the bonus example, see the [bonus-example readme](./examples/bonus-example/readme.md).
+To deploy the bonus example, see the [bonus-example](./examples/bonus-example/).

 ## cleanup